Updated: September 17, 2024

 3. Sycamore Gap

-Also known as Robin Hood’s Tree, Sycamore Gap has come to represent Hadrian’s Wall and forms the focal point for tourists and photographers alike.
+Also known as Robin Hood’s Tree, Sycamore Gap had come to represent Hadrian’s Wall and forms the focal point for tourists and photographers alike.
+Incredibly it was felled in the early hours of 28th September 2023 .

-Aside from being one of the filming locations of the 1991 movie, “Robin Hood: Prince of Thieves”, it’s also incredibly photogenic, sitting in a dramatic dip between Milecastle 39 and Crag Lough, that was naturally caused by glacial waters
+Aside from being one of the filming locations of the 1991 movie, “Robin Hood: Prince of Thieves”, the tree was incredibly photogenic, sitting in a dramatic dip between Milecastle 39 and Crag Lough, that was naturally caused by glacial waters.

 5. Steel Rigg